Do I need Mexican Auto insurance to drive in Mexico?

 - Up to three dogs or cats, may be brought to Mexico as well as their accessories, provided that the corresponding zoo sanitary import certificate issued by (SAGARPA) is presented to the customs officials.

-If you are carrying over $10,000 in cash, other currencies, checks or money orders, you must declare the amount exceeding $10,000.
+If you are bringing over $10,000 per person in cash, other currencies, checks or money orders, you must declare the amount exceeding $10,000.
 You will not have to pay duties, but you must stop at the border to declare the amount on a customs declaration form.

 If you are traveling with new electronics that have been purchased in the last 6 months, it is suggested that you take your receipts and registration paperwork.
 You may have to pay duty on these items upon returning to the US if you cannot prove that you owned it prior to your departure.
 You can stop at the border to complete a form at customs declaring the items upon entry into Mexico.

 Items Not Allowed in Mexico: